Political positions of Tulsi Gabbard: Impeachment of Donald Trump

 Gabbard voted "present" when the House of Representatives voted to impeach President Trump in December 2019, saying, "I could not in good conscience vote against impeachment because I believe President Trump is guilty of wrongdoing.
 I could not in good conscience vote for impeachment because removal of a sitting president must not be the culmination of a partisan process, fueled by tribal animosities that have so gravely divided our country."

 She explained the motivation for her "present" vote in two video messages and a press release.
 Gabbard cited The Federalist Papers essay No. 69 and described her vote as a protest against a political zero-sum game where both parties "aim to extract maximum hurt from their opponent, but everybody loses and nothing gets done."
 She said she felt the impeachment process had become a partisan endeavor.
 Gabbard criticized Republicans for "blindly supporting their party leader and abdicating their responsibility to exercise legitimate oversight" and she criticized Democrats for using "extreme rhetoric that was never conducive to an impartial fact-finding process".
 She called for "reconciliation of the divided nation".
 Gabbard introduced House resolution H.Res.766 that would censure President Trump for several of his foreign policy decisions and "send a strong message to this president and future presidents that their abuses of power will not go unchecked, while leaving the question of removing Trump from office to the voters to decide."

 A week after voting, Gabbard said she thought the impeachment of President Trump would embolden him, increase the likelihood of his reelection, and cause her serious concern about her party losing the presidential election and the majority in the House of Representatives.

+Second Trump administration

+During the second Trump administration, Gabbard was in the Situation Room during the 2025 United States strikes on Iranian nuclear sites and in the 2026 Iran war.